-The State of Connecticut requires that a nurse aide training program be at least 100 hours in duration and be coordinated by a Registered Nurse (Primary Training Instructor) with at least 2 years experience, one of which must be in licensed chronic convalescent and nursing home.
+The State of Connecticut requires that a nurse aide training program be coordinated by a Registered Nurse (Primary Training Instructor) with at least 2 years experience, one of which must be in licensed chronic convalescent and nursing home.

 The training program must include all other basic theoretical components defined by state and federal regulations, as well as a clinical component where the students are trained on the 25 competency skills.

 Requirements for the Primary Training Instructor and Instructors:

 (Primary Training Instructor/PTI ) The training of nurse’s aides must be performed by or under the general supervision of a registered nurse who possesses a minimum of two years of nursing experience, at least one year of which must be in a chronic and convalescent nursing home or rest home with nursing supervision.